mcheang20/mcheang20.github.io/_portfolio/chatterbox.md

 layout: post
 title: Chatter Box
 thumbnail-path:
-short-description: Chat with others in realtime.
+short-description: Chat with friends and others in realtime.

 ---